 Deliver a Consistent Message

 Contemporary to traditional, what may work for one builder’s design center doesn’t mean it’s the right solution for all.
 There should be a consistent and cohesive feel between a builder’s model home, sales office, amenity spaces, and design center.
 Above all, know the buyer.
-First time home buyers may feel intimidated and uncomfortable with a design center fully of flashy, high-end products, while this may spark excitement for a Baby Boomer who is ready to spend a bit more on showy selections.
+First time home buyers may feel intimidated and uncomfortable with a design center fully of flashy, high-end products.
+However, this type of design center may spark excitement for a Baby Boomer who is ready to spend a bit more on showy selections.

 An effective design center is both stylish and smart.
 For more design ideas on how to create a dazzling design center and how an interior merchandiser can help, please contact us today.
-And, be sure to follow us on Facebook, LinkedIn, and Instagram for all kinds of creative interior design ideas.
+Be sure to follow us on Facebook, LinkedIn, and Instagram.